TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.1-a-day-in-the-life/_index.md

 She also said that her other VM, which was [P2V](https://en.wikipedia.org/wiki/Disaster_recovery) recently, was performing much faster in physical.

 You are right.
-She is saying it’s your fault 😊
+She is saying it's your fault 😊

 What do you do?